thejmazz/js-bioinformatics-exercise/README.md

 in there.
 Finally, when `tryFinish` discovers that we have in fact processed every file, it calls `cb` with the `null` as the error, and the produced data.

 You might be beginning to notice what is called **callback hell**.
 There are methods to avoid this endlessly indented dread however - you can chain `.then()`s of [Promises][promise-mdn] (See also [bluebird](https://github.com/petkaantonov/bluebird), [q](https://github.com/kriskowal/q)).
 ES6 introduces [generators](http://www.2ality.com/2015/03/no-promises.html) which are a neat type of "iterator" that you can pass in data to them mid state with `next(datum)`.
-Promises and generators can be combined (in a way which was not originally intended but works great!) and run through a "generator engine" of some sort (like [co](https://github.com/tj/co)) and the result is **asynchronous code that looks synchronous**.
+Promises and generators can be combined (in a way which was not originally intended but works great!) and ran through a "generator engine" of some sort (like [co](https://github.com/tj/co)) and the result is **asynchronous code that looks synchronous**.
 Co essentially implements what is in the draft for ES7, `async/await`.
 Check out [try-bionode-esnext][try-bionode-esnext] to see this next-next-generation JS put to use to consume callbacks without indenting.
+Browsers are [beginning to implement](https://kangax.github.io/compat-table/es6/) ES6 features, in the meantime you can use [Babel](http://babeljs.io/) to transpile ES6 into ES5.
 Extra note: `Promise.all([...])` is also quite useful and can be used to wait for a bunch of async operations to finish.

 That was quite a bit.
 But if you got here, and understand `collect-seqs.js` thats great.
 Coming to grips with callbacks is central to understanding how